GoogleCloudPlatform/community/tutorials/slack-slash-command-app-engine-java.md

 After the deploy finishes (can take up to 10 minutes), you can view your application at https://YOUR_PROJECT.appspot.com, where YOUR_PROJECT is your Google Cloud project ID.
-You can see the new version deployed on the App Engine section of the Google Cloud Console.
+You can see the new version deployed on the App Engine section of the Cloud Console.

-For a more detailed walkthrough, see the [Quickstart for Java in the App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/java/quickstart).
+For a more detailed walkthrough, see the [Quickstart for Java in the App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/java/quickstart).

 ## Trying the slash command